Government Funding for Air Purifiers

 Consult with your community, your local authorities, and state legislation to understand what you can do.
 Seek government funding to offset the cost of reopening, from paying your workers, reimbursing debt payments, and upgrading HVAC equipment.

-Whether you are ready to upgrade your HVAC equipment or you want to understand what government relief your business is eligible for, reach out to Sanalife Wellness to ask about our indoor air purification technology.
+Whether you are ready to upgrade your HVAC equipment or you want to understand what government relief your business is eligible for, reach out to Sanalife Wellness to ask about our indoor air purifier technology.
 Our sales representations can guide you through this complicated process.